Jazmoni8407/WHSTechNotes/journal.md

 # February 18, 2025
 What's the most interesting thing you learned last week?
 It could be from this class, another subject, a conversation, a YouTube video, or even something you discovered on your own.
 Explain what it was, how you learned it, and why you found it interesting.
 The most interestiung thing i learned last week was how to log in to all of the websits i need to finish off the year.
+# February 24, 2025
+How can technology be used to help educators and service providers stay updated on evolving youth language?
+Providing access to real-time online trends, social media analysis tools, language databases, online communities.
+What are some potential benefits and challenges of integrating slang translation tools into educational apps, AI chatbots, or online resources?
+Improved language comprehension for learners, especially in informal settings, but also presents challenges related to accuracy.
+Should schools or youth organizations formally track and teach appropriate slang to improve communication, or is it best left informal?
+Understanding when to use slang and when to use more formal language How might misunderstandings of slang impact interactions between adults and youth in schools, counseling, or mentoring programs?
+ It can lead to misunderstandings or miscommunications (54%).
+It may disrupt the learning environment (50%).
+Write two paragraphs exploring how technology could bridge generational language gaps while maintaining professionalism and cultural awareness.